SUPINFO-LWP/symfony2-slides/01_introduction_and_environment_setup/02_presentation.md

 ![Symfony 2 is the future](http://s2.favim.com/orig/28/back-to-the-future-gif-movie-Favim.com-232507.gif)

-# They uses symfony 2 in the future
+# They use symfony 2 in the future